 The full Council comprises all 60 Councillors, elected every 4 years by residents of the District.
-(The last elections were in May 2015; the next are in May 2019).
+(The last elections were in May 2019; the next are in May 2023).
 The full Council makes major strategic and policy decisions, and sets the budget and the Council tax.
 It also chooses the Chairman of the Council and the Leader of the Council, and appoints Committees to carry out many of its functions.
-There are 58 Conservative and 2 Liberal Democrat members.
+There are 46 Conservative, 1 Independent and 13 Liberal Democrat members.

 Committees are groups of Councillors appointed by the full Council.
 They are appointed "proportionally" - that is, they contain Councillors from more than one political group, in the same proportion as the political groups are represented on the Council.